| | | | |

-Are you thinking about growing a cut flower garden by seed but aren’t sure where to start?
-I’ll share the benefits of growing flowers from seed and basic seed-starting tips I’ve learned along the way.
+Thinking about growing your own cut flowers from seed but not sure where to start?
+You’re in the right place!
+In this post, I’ll share the benefits of starting flowers from seed and some simple seed-starting tips I’ve picked up along the way.
+This is Part 1 of my series on growing a cut flower garden.

 cut flower garden by seed: summer evening garden view